ranger-finance/orderly-connector-rs/README.md

   </p>
 </div>

 Rust SDK for interacting with the Orderly Network API (v1/v2).
 For more information about Orderly Network, visit [Orderly Documentation](https://orderly.network/docs/home).
+This is based on the python connector [orderly-evm-connector-python](https://github.com/OrderlyNetwork/orderly-evm-connector-python).
 This library provides clients for both REST API interactions and WebSocket stream subscriptions.

 ## Features